realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     > Live Code Example: [How Interfaces Work in Kotlin](src/main/kotlin/interfaceExample.kt)

-    - Interfaces allow a developer to add multiple different implementations of the same named method by defining a new `class` that `implement`s the superclass `interface` by defining code for the methods in the subclass
+    - Interfaces allow a developer to add multiple different implementations of the same named method by defining a new `class` that `implement`-s the superclass `interface` by defining code for the methods in the subclass
         - This makes it easier to add new subclasses of the `interface` to the program without changing any existing code
         - This also make it easier to write "testing" code that can be used to automatically verify the correctness of the methods of the `class` by using "testing" implementations of the `interface`